xanocroock/SIP_GOAL/FREESWITCH_SETUP.md

 ## **Project Requirements**

-The SIP GOAL UC project requires a **fully configured FreeSWITCH server** with all necessary and potentially useful modules installed.
+The project requires a **fully configured FreeSWITCH server** with all necessary and potentially useful modules installed.
 The server must be **efficient, secure, and stable** while allowing for **easy customization** if additional modules are needed in the future.

 This document outlines the key points to cover and document the FreeSWITCH setup in a MD file.